yoelhor/aad-b2c-tools/README.md

 # Azure AD B2C Custom policy Features

 ## Autocomplete
-With autocomplete, you can save your time customizing a B2C policy.
-B2C extension guide provide you the list of claims, technical profiles and claims transformation.
-Select one of the following attributes `ClaimTypeReferenceId`, `TechnicalProfileReferenceId`, `ReferenceId`, `DefaultValue`, click **ctrl+space** (cmd+sapce)
+With autocomplete feature, you can save your time customizing a B2C policy.
+B2C extension provides you the list of policy settings, claims, technical profiles, and claims transformation aggregated from your policy files.
+Select one of the following attributes and click **ctrl+space** (cmd+space):

+- ClaimTypeReferenceId.
+Or ReferenceId in the following XML elements: InputClaimsTransformation and OutputClaimsTransformation, list the claim types

+- ReferenceId in the following XML elements: InputClaimsTransformation and OutputClaimsTransformation, list the claims transformations

+- TechnicalProfileReferenceId.
+Or ReferenceId in the following XML elements: ValidationTechnicalProfile, IncludeTechnicalProfile, and UseTechnicalProfileForSessionManagement, lists the technical profiles

+- DefaultValue in following XML elements: InputClaim and OutputClaim, lists the [claim resolvers](https://docs.microsoft.com/en-us/azure/active-directory-b2c/claim-resolver-overview)

+ To get the list of your [policy settings](#Policy-Settings) type the curly brackets `{` anywhere in your policy.

 ![Autocomplete](media/autocomplete.png)

 ## Custom policy explorer
-From **Custom policy explorer** click on the XML element type and select the element you want to open.
+From **Custom policy explorer** click the XML element type and select the element you want to open.
 Note: custom policy explorer shows elements from  selected file only.

 ![Custom policy navigator](media/explorer.png)